http-kit/http-kit/README.md

 ## GraalVM Native Image

-http-kit server and client are compatible with GraalVM's native-image compiler.
+http-kit server and client are compatible with GraalVM Native Image.
 See the [test-native](test-native) project which is ran in CI.

 ## Hack locally